andrewlunbong/Football-apps-Project/README.md

 - .flaskenv (contains base settings for running Flask)
 - app.py (contains the base settings for returning a web page)
 - console.py (used for manual database manipulation)
-- run_tests.py (used to run unittests)
+- run_tests.py (used to run unit tests)
-- utest (contains testing grounds for Python classes)
+- test (contains testing grounds for Python classes)
 - models (contains the Python classes: gym_class.py, gym_member.py, gym_room.py)
-- db (contains database related files: gym_manager.sql, run_sql.py)
+- DB (contains database-related files: gym_manager.sql, run_sql.py)
 - controllers (contains files that handle receiving HTTP requests and responding with HTML templates)
 - repositories (contains files that contain SQL functions related to respective tables)
-- templates (used to store HTML (Jinja) templates which structure the view)
+- templates (used to store HTML (Jinja) templates that structure the view)
 - static (used for holding CSS files, which will influence the view look)

 ## References